Rental Property Calculator

 Capitalization rate, or cap rate, does not include financing as a factor.
 It’s a way to compare several properties solely on their non-mortgage expenses and income.

-In our rental property calculator, we calculate cap rate for you, but we also calculate cash-on-cash return on investment (ROI).
+In our rental mortgage calculator, we calculate cap rate for you, but we also calculate cash-on-cash return on investment (ROI).
 That looks exclusively at the return you can expect on the cash you put up for the property, thus including your financing as part of the equation.

 What are “cash-on-cash” returns?